mySuperMon/mySuperMon-MySQL-Batch/README.md

 # mySuperMon MySQL Batch
-Usage of batch file
+Usage of batch file-
-Batch file is created to execute the multiple usecases at the time.
+Batch file is created to execute the multiple usecases at the same time.

 Prerequisite for running  mySuperMon MySQL batch file First add your MySQL agent, application and data source of your application.